flow-project/flow/docs/source/cistar_setup.rst

 7.  ``make -f Makefile.cvs``
 8.  ``make install``
 9. Add the ``sumo/tools`` directory to your ``PYTHONPATH`` environment variable.
-See instructions in ‘Installing CISTAR’ for how to edit environment variables.
+See instructions in ‘Installing flow’ for how to edit environment variables.
 10. Set SUMO\_HOME environment variable (for local schema look-up):
     ``export SUMO_HOME=<path to SUMO>`` # Installing rllab